Brandon Coupe

-Brandon Coupe (born April 11, 1972) is a former professional tennis player from the United States.
+Brandon Coupe (born April 11, 1972) is an American tennis coach and former professional player who is the associate head coach of the Stanford Cardinal men's tennis team.
 He enjoyed most of his tennis success while playing doubles.
 During his career, he won one doubles title.
 He achieved a career-high doubles ranking of world No. 62 in 1999.

 During his time on tour, Coupe resided in Menlo Park, California.

+Coupe became an assistant coach for the Stanford Cardinal men's tennis team under head coach John Whitlinger in 2007.
+He was promoted to associate head coach under new head coach Paul Goldstein in 2014.